 - Subsystems: Displays information about all the available subsystems in the engine.

-- Plugins: Shows which plugins are loaded, which other plugins they depend on and whether they can be reloaded dynamically.
+- Plugins: Shows which plugins are loaded and which other plugins they depend on.

 - Global Events: Shows which global events are registered and how often they occur.